 Just into the jungle and couple of minutes later with a big pool where into swim and cool down for the second time.

 Here you can find quite some people.
 Canyoning or just relaxing around.

 Swim, relax, eat and up again.
 You can do it through the very same wall where the guys in the previous pic were rappelling or in a bit safer way through a path just 10 meters left of the stream, here.

-You will be arriving to the very same spot.
+You will be arriving at the very same spot.

 Throughout the path you will find several blue crystal clear pools

 You can continue trying to keep your feet dry